Akshayy08/Akshayy08/README.md

 - 👋 **Hello, I’m Akshay Pawar**
-- 👀 I’m currently working on CEAT Limited
+- 👀 I’m currently working on Bianca Group
 - 🌱 I’m currently learning - IT Coruses
 - 💞️ I’m looking to collaborate on- Other developers in community
 - 📫.Asl me about - Angular, Anytime 😊